San Miguel de Cozumel

 Cozumel is a popular tourist destination thanks to its stunning Caribbean beaches, incredible coral reefs, and jungle landscapes.

-It is also one of the most visited cruise ship destinations in the Caribbean and welcomed over 3 million cruise ship visitors in 2022.
+It is also one of the most visited cruise ship destinations in the Caribbean and welcomes millions of cruise ship visitors each year.

 The incredible coral reefs surrounding the island are part of the Mesoamerican Reef, which is the second-longest barrier reef system in the world, only second to the Great Barrier reef in Australia.

-Its abundant snorkeling and scuba diving sites attract tourists and diving enthusiasts from all over the world.
+Its abundant snorkeling and scuba diving sites make visiting Cozumel very popular for diving enthusiasts from all over the world.

 How big is Cozumel?